 Here at Full Pull, we like to say that we kiss frogs so you don’t have to.
 Our staff tastes countless wines throughout the year and we offer less than 10% of those wines to our members based on quality, price, and story, among other factors.

 The types of wines we offer vary, but we tend to gravitate toward wines that are well priced, tell a story, and taste great.
-At the moment, about 75% of the wines we offer are from our home of Washington State and the rest are from around the world.
+At the moment, about half of the wines we offer are from our home of the Pacific Northwest.
 You can see all of the wines we’ve previously offered at our offer archive.

 We favor breadth over depth, so that everyone gets one bottle before anyone gets two.
 And our formula for prioritizing allocations includes overall orders, frequency of orders, recency of orders, and list tenure, among other factors.

-Log into your Full Pull account and click over to the Order History tab.
+To see the status of your wine, please log into your Full Pull account and click the Order History tab.
 Any order where the status is “Confirmed” means the wine is in the warehouse and ready for pickup during our open hours.

 With most of our offers, we don't order wine until our list members place orders, and we don't confirm the wine until it arrives in the warehouse.
 The wines we offer come from many different sources, which means it can take varying amounts of time to arrive.
 We like to indicate at the bottom of our email offers how long we expect a wine to take to arrive, but it's usually 1-2 weeks.

 After one year, we will send you an email asking you to pick up your wine.
-After two years, we will probably send you another email and call you a few times.
-After three years, we will reclaim the wine and issue a refund if you request it.
+After 18 months, we will reclaim the wine and issue a refund if you request it.

 If you log into your account, you can find a list of wines you have purchased in your Order History tab.
 You can reorder any wine by clicking the link on the right hand side, under the Reorder column.